 Over a period of six months (with some extensions granted to students), learners complete non-credit courses at their own pace, developing their introductory knowledge of key areas, including history of the dental industry, anatomy and structure of the oral cavity and teeth, legal policies and issues in dentistry, dental equipment usage, and sterilization procedures.
 One flat price covers the cost of course content, materials, and textbooks.

-Texarkana College is regionally accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
+Texarkana College is regionally accredited by the Commission on Colleges of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Best Online Dental Assistant Associate Program

 Online Dental Assistant Degree Program Ranking Guidelines: We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.

 Ozarks Technical Community College offers a dental assistant degree online through its dental assisting program.
 This program provides instruction in health science fundamentals and the training necessary to perform the dental assistant tasks that Missouri’s Dental Practice Act specifies.
 Learners can enroll in the school’s hybrid program, which primarily delivers instruction online but also mandates some in-person coursework to fulfill lab and clinical requirements.
 Students may complete these requirements either on campus in Springfield or at an area dental office.

 Classes examine dental language, infection control, chairside assisting, and dental radiology.
 In total, this online dental assistant degree requires 62 credits.
 Students acquire the abilities to comprehend and evaluate patient clinical data while ensuring they demonstrate the technical proficiency the profession demands.
 Program graduates qualify for positions such as orthodontic assistant, oral surgery assistant, and dental office manager.
 They should also display an interest in continuing education and community service.